Nakebenihime/library-manager/README.md

 }
 ```

-build the application, using the following command:
+Build the application, using the following command:
 ```
 gradlew shadowJar
 ```

-run the application, using the following command:
+Run the application, using the following command:
 ```
 java -jar build/libs/LibraryManager-1.0-SNAPSHOT-all.jar
 ```